 The most commmon weapon, the AK-47, used in the wars that rage in Africa does not originate from there.
 The Oxfam report suggests this to help stem the flow of arms into Africa:

 "Africa, as elsewhere, needs new international standards on arms transfers – a strong and effective Arms Trade Treaty (ATT).
-Such a treaty would not prevent the responsible transfer of weapons for defence, policing, peacekeeping, and other legitimate purposes, but it must prohibit arms transfers if they are likely to be used to:
+Such a treaty would not prevent the responsible transfer of weapons for defence, policing, peacekeeping, and other legitimate purposes, but it must prohibit arms transfers if they are likely to be used to: - Commit serious violations of international humanitarian law; - Commit serious violations of international human rights law; - Undermine sustainable development.
+Although the causes of armed violence are many and highly complex, and require a variety of actions to be taken, we believe that an ATT based on these principles would be one important tool in reducing armed violence in Africa. "

 Please write your congresspeople, senators and presidential canidates.
 Please help spread the word.